gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-current.rst

 .. figure:: images/matrix-curve.png
    :alt: A motor curve for a modern robotics matrix motor

-   Example of a matrix motor curve.
-Notice the peak power output of 29 watts at 2950 RPM
+   Example of a MATRIX motor curve.
+Notice the peak power output of 29 watts at 2950 RPM.

 A motor curve represents a motor at 12v (equivalent to setting the motor power to 1 in software) with various amounts of load applied to the axle.
 As you can see, the power output from the motor is not constant, instead rising until about 50% load, before falling again.
 This point at 50% load is called the **peak power output** of the motor, and is at a similar point (50% load) across all FTC legal motors.